ch-stark/argocdpoliciesblog/blog.md

    In the above all yaml files would be used to generate a single Policy.

    Please note that you can also generate Policies from folders which contain a `Kustomization`.

-   Let's check the following example:
+   Let's check the following example-extract:

-   This policy definition

    ```
    policies: